LIVE AND RECORDED ONLINE COURSES – FREE MEMBERSHIP! JOIN NOW

 • Design engineers

-• Design/staking supervisors and technicians
+• Design/staking supervisors

 • Consulting engineers

-Overhead Line Design Accountabilities and Process
+Overhead Line Design

-• Overhead line design protocols and processes
+• Overhead line design risks, risk management and protocols

 • NESC general requirements for overhead lines

-• Joint use and other considerations in overhead line design
+• Other considerations in overhead line design

-• Conductor/cable sag and tension calculations, sag-tension software, and application examples/exercises
+• Conductor/cable sag and tension calculations

-• Clearances to ground and water surfaces; buildings and other structures; and between conductors, cables and equipment
+• Clearances between conductors, cables and equipment

-Session 4: Overhead Line Structure Loading and Strength (Part 1)
+Overhead Line Structure Loading

-• Determination of mechanical forces on supporting structures
+• Determination of mechanical forces supporting structures

 • Overhead line guying and anchoring design considerations

-• Wood poles (types, treatments, dimensions, strength classes, and specifications)
+• Wood poles (types, treatments, dimensions, strength, classes and specifications)

 • Manufactured poles (types, characteristics, NESC equivalent designs, and specifications